shchauh/dapr-workshop/README.md

 ## Target Audience
-This workshop is for software developers and architects who wants to get started with building microservices applications with dapr.
+This workshop is for software developers and architects who wants to get started with building microservices applications with Dapr.

 ## Prerequites
 It is expectecd to have understanding of some of the following concepts